Chase Tower (Dallas)

+History

 When Ion Storm existed, its corporate headquarters were in Suite 4500, 22000 sqft of space in a penthouse suite on the 54th floor, the top floor, of the tower.
 Lisa Chadderdon of Fast Company said that the penthouse location was "unusual".
 For the first ten years after the construction of the JPMorgan Chase Tower, the penthouse location had been unleased.

 Hines REIT bought the building in 2007 naming Hines Interests Limited Partnership the property manager.

 The company Autonomy etalk planned to move its employees to the Chase Tower from Las Colinas, Irving in 2008.

 Deloitte has an office in the tower which had 950 employees in late 2009.
 In early 2009, Deloitte announced that it planned to consolidate its Downtown operations and its operations in Irving, Texas.
 Initially, there would have been a multimillion-dollar advantage to Deloitte if it moved to Irving.
 The City of Dallas proposed an economic grant to Deloitte if it decided to stay in Downtown Dallas.
 Therefore, Deloitte agreed to extend its lease in the tower for fifteen years, beginning in 2011.
 Deloitte will have at least 1,111 employees in the JPMorgan Chase Tower.

 In 2015 and 2016 renovations were made to many of the common areas including the main lobby and mezzanine level of the building.
 Lighting and furniture upgrades were included along with a remodel of the existing sundries shop and Starbucks coffee kiosk.
 An executive conference center was added on the 40th floor and a video conference center was added on level 38.

 The rotunda which sits on the property's north plaza was remodeled as a fitness center exclusive to Chase Tower tenants.
 It includes cardio, free weight and circuit training equipment as well as a studio center for group fitness and spinning class workouts.
 Men's and women's locker rooms with full shower facilities and day lockers were added in the lower level of the rotunda.
 Tenants may also opt for an executive locker that provides full-time locker use of a larger locker, changing area and executive lounge.
 The fitness center is staffed with a full-time manager and day porter Monday through Friday.

 The 40th floor Sky Lobby at the base of the "keyhole" contained a little-known observation area which is no longer available to the public.

 Fortis Property Group acquired the building in August 2016.

+In 2023, it was announced that the building would be renamed the Dallas Arts Tower and that it would go under renovations to include an art gallery and 2 new restaurants.